spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 #### Note on hook ordering

 Hooks added to stacks and contexts attached to them follow distinct ordering principles.
 Stack hooks are organized through a drag-and-drop mechanism, while context hooks adhere to prioritization based on context priority.
-Additionally, auto-attached contexts are arranged alphabetically.
+Additionally, auto-attached contexts are arranged alphabetically or reversed alphabetically depending on the operation type (before/after).

-In the before phase, the priority of stack hooks is secondary to that of context hooks.
-Conversely, in the after phase, this priority order is reversed.

-Hooks from both manually and auto-attached contexts can only be edited from their respective views.
-Specifically, in the before phase:
+Hooks from manually and auto-attached contexts can only be edited from their respective views.

-- Hooks from manually attached contexts take precedence and are arranged according to context attachment priority.
-- Subsequently, hooks from auto-attached contexts, ordered alphabetically.
+In the before phase, hook priorities work as follows:

+- context hooks (based on set priorities)
+- context auto-attached hooks (reversed alphabetically)
-- Stack hooks occupy the final position in the sequence.
+- stack hooks

-For the after phase, the ordering is reversed.
+In the after phase, hook priorities work as follows:

+- stack hooks
+- context auto-attached hooks (alphabetically)
+- context hooks (reversed priorities)

+Let's suppose you have 4 contexts attached to a stack:

+- context_a (auto-attached)
+- context_b (auto-attached)
+- context_c (priority 0)
+- context_d (priority 5)

+In all of these contexts, we have added hooks that echo the context name before and after phases.
+To add to this, we will also add two static hooks on the stack level that will do a simple "echo stack".

+Before phase order:

+- context_c
+- context_d
+- context_b
+- context_a
+- stack

+After phase order:

+- stack
+- context_a
+- context_b
+- context_d
+- context_c

 {% endif %}

 ### Runtime commands